abbbi/virtnbdbackup/README.md

 ```
 python3 setup.py bdist_rpm
-rpm -i dist/virtnbdbackup-0.<version>-1.noarch.rpm
+rpm -i dist/virtnbdbackup-<version>-.noarch.rpm
 ```

 Pre Built Packages are also available, see: https://github.com/abbbi/virtnbdbackup/releases

 # Backup Format

 Currently there are two output formats implemented:

- * stream: the resulting backup image is saved in a streamlined format, where the backup stream consists of meta data about offsets and lengths of zeroed or allocated contents of the virtual machines disk.
+ * `stream`: the resulting backup image is saved in a streamlined format, where the backup file consists of meta data about offsets and lengths of zeroed or allocated contents of the virtual machines disk.
+This is the default.
- * raw: The resulting backup image will be a full provisioned raw image, this should mostly be used for debugging any problems with the extent handler, it wont work with incremental backups.
+ * `raw`: The resulting backup image will be a full provisioned raw image, this should mostly be used for debugging any problems with the extent handler, it wont work with incremental backups.